margie-ynm/ping-pong/README.md

 # _Ping Pong_

-#### _Web application displaying a certain range of numbers, while displaying "ping-pong" for certain numbers, 28 October 2016_
+#### _Web application displaying a certain range of numbers while displaying "ping-pong" for certain numbers, 28 Oct 2016_

 #### By _**Margie Nevarez**_